viswesr/gq/README.md

 # gq

-`gq` is a command-line tool for querying HTML files using [goquery](https://github.com/PuerkitoBio/goquery), a Go implementation of jQuery.
-This tool allows you to extract specific information from HTML documents using CSS selectors combined with custom chained commands.
-The primary purpose of gq is to serve as an experimental platform for exploring and showcasing the capabilities of [goquery](https://github.com/PuerkitoBio/goquery) in practical applications.
+`gq` is a command-line tool that uses [goquery](https://github.com/PuerkitoBio/goquery) (A Go's jQuery implementation) to query and extract data from HTML files using CSS selectors and chained commands.
+It serves as an experimental platform for goquery capabilities.

 ## Installation